 Abstract: A short summary describing what a journal article or book is about.

 Authoritative: A credible or trusted source of information.
-The authors are often experts, or knowledgeable "authorities," on a topic.
+The authors are experts, or knowledgeable "authorities," on a topic.

 Book: A relatively lengthy work, often on a single topic.
 Scholarly books are written by experts in the field, or are an edited collection of papers contributed by experts.